socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Move keys to a different folder, either locally or on a different server.
 The folder must already exist, be owned by root and your HTTP group, and be restricted to root and your HTTP group.
-Further the folder needs to be located somewhere in your Nextcloud data folder, either physically, or as a mount.
+Further the folder needs to be located somewhere in your cyfrSpaces data folder, either physically, or as a mount.
 This example is for Ubuntu Linux.
 Note that the new folder is relative to your ``occ`` directory::

  cd /your/nextcloud/data